Metalwork

 Saddle keys:

-Unlike sunk keys, saddle keys are not sunk into shafts but instead, they are sunk into the hub only.
+Unlike sunk keys, saddle keys are not sunk into shafts instead, they are sunk into the hub only.
 They either sit on a flat or circumference of the shaft, while the power transmission is achieved through the friction between the shaft and the key.
 Saddle keys are subdivided into two; flat saddle and hollow saddle keys.
 They are used only for light loads to avoid slipping along the shaft.

 saddle keys